afiab/folder-cleanup/README.md

 - If a folder is created, but no files are moved into the folder, then the folder is automatically removed.
 However, if the folder existed prior to the folder search, and no files are moved, the folder will not be deleted.
 - If no name is provided for the new subfolder when organizing one extension or keyword, the subfolder's name defaults to the extension or keyword being separated.
 - The additional pop-up windows automatically close when the operation is complete.

+### How did I make this?
+I used the os and shutil libraries for the file management, and tkinter for the GUI.
+All of these are python libraries